TrivadisPF/various-bigdata-prototypes/streamsets/realiable-kafka-consumer/impl/README.md

 ### Implementation Details

+This version is implemented in the 1-Kafka_to_HTTP pipeline, available as a StreamSets export in the `streamsets/1-Kafka_to_HTTP.json` file.

 On the **General** tab of the `HTTP Client` destination, make sure to select `Stop Pipeline` for the **On Record Error** drop down listbox.
 This will make sure that the pipeline is stopped immediately after an error occurs:

 ![Alt Image Text](./images/http-client-general.png "Kafka to HTTP")